 Any files uploaded into the GrantSolutions.gov application package must contain a valid file format extension in the filename.
 Any file submitted as part of the GrantSolutions.gov application package that is not in a PDF file format or in another format otherwise specified in this FOA, or contains password protection, will not be accepted for processing and will be excluded from the application during the review process.
 In addition, the use of compressed file formats such as ZIP, RAR, or Adobe Portfolio will not be accepted.
 Scanned copies should not be submitted through GrantSolutions.gov unless the applicant confirms the clarity of the documents.
 Documents must be scanned after they are signed.
+Pages cannot be reduced in size resulting in multiple pages on a single sheet.
 All documents that do not conform to the above will be excluded from the application during the review process.

-The following items are required:
+The following forms are required: